SuperOfficeDocs/superoffice-docs/docs/en/request/learn/priority/index.md

 # Priorities

-All requests registered in SuperOffice Service are assigned a priority that reflects the importance of the enquiry.
+All requests registered in SuperOffice are assigned a priority that reflects the importance of the enquiry.

 The default priorities included with the system are **High**, **Medium** and **Low**.
 But you can both add new priorities and edit the settings of existing priorities.